culture

 9. Pulling Dishes with Chopsticks (Yose-bashi)

-Using chopsticks to pull dishes closer is seen as lazy and improper.
+Using chopsticks to pull dishes closer to you is seen as lazy and improper.

 Tip: Move dishes with your hands instead.